 At Cancer Legal Care, they know that the financial and legal issues a cancer patient faces can be as devastating as the cancer diagnosis itself.
 Their mission is to engage the law to resolve the complex challenges facing people and communities affected by cancer.
 They do this by providing free legal care and education to Minnesotans affected by cancer to help with the legal issues they face that directly impact their health and quality of life.

 One of the primary challenges a caregiver faces is protecting their loved one from the onslaught of information that follows a cancer diagnosis.
 Caregivers don't need flyers and monologues from service providers.
-They need dialogues.
+They need dialogue.
 Dialogues like they get when they call Cancer Legal Care!
-And trust me, it's a tremendous relief to have a lawyer on your healthcare team!
+And trust me, it's a tremendous relief to have a lawyer on your healthcare team!"

 Why Colon Cancer Coalition is so important